Home > Design > Barrel

 Gas system length affects dwell time, recoil, and cycling reliability.
 Measured from the barrel extension flange to the gas port, this design factor is critical for tuning.

-The table below outlines how each gas system length affects recoil, dwell time, and reliability, along with recommended barrel pairings and common use cases.
+The table below outlines how each gas system length affects recoil, pressurization time, and reliability, along with recommended barrel pairings and common use cases.
 Use it to select the longest reliable gas system for your intended barrel length and build purpose.

 Gas System Comparison